Page Navigation Menu, Header and Footers.

 • Directly copied into the URL box in the sidebar.

-• From an external site e.g. the u3a national office.
+• From an external site, e.g. the u3a national office.

 • An option allows a new page, as a draft, to be added to the site if required.
 Scroll to the bottom of the available links, where an option to create a new draft page is provided.
-Note: the page will not appear in the menu until it has been populated and published.

-On completion ensure the changes are Saved.
+Once entered, the new item can be positioned using the < > icons as required, and ensure the changes are saved.
 WordPress will confirm that the site has been updated.

 Adding a Sub-Menu Item #